Floraaah/theory-lab/personal-structure-notes/2025-05-why-economics-over-physics.md

 ### 🧭 Background

+In high school, I trained in *Physics Olympiad*, drawn to systems where structure revealed itself through logic and symmetry.
+My curiosity was never about *solving problems faster*, but about how formal systems sustain coherence under constraint.

+When it came time for university, I had the option to pursue physics through competitive entry programs—but I chose the simpler route, submitting my scores directly and landed the economics honors program at Tsinghua.
+It was not strategic; it was instinctive.
+What I sought was not prestige, but **continuity of structure**.

-When I before entering university, my original ambition had been to study **math or physics**.
-My high school interest lay in structure, proof, and abstraction.
-However, due to entrance scores, I entered economics—a field I was less familiar with at the time.
-Unexpectedly, I found in economics a **new domain of structural creation**: one that not only welcomes but demands careful reasoning about **mechanisms**, **beliefs**, and **behavioral constraints**.
+Economics, which I had barely encountered before, turned out to be the field where that continuity could evolve, and a **new domain of structural creation**: one that not only welcomes but demands careful reasoning about **mechanisms**, **beliefs**, and **behavioral constraints**.

-What I didn’t know at the time was that this field would become my preferred platform to engage with the kind of logic I admired in mathematics—only now shaped around **incentives**, not just sets and functions.

 ---